Trees : Stefaan van Biesen

 The tree installation of Stefaan Van Biesen, ‘Library’ (‘Appendix’) shows a same sensibility and empathy for the environment in which he is working.
 To him, the park and nature are no setting.
 They almost become a medium, a place where man is confronted with incomprehensible phenomena and insoluble questions, but also with his own impotence and insignificance.
 Doubt and melancholy are never hard to find in Van Biesen’s oeuvre [art critic Paul Geerts].

-Bibliotheek- & Archiefgids, nr.
-4, August 2003. by Geert Vermeire
+Bibliotheek- & Archiefgids, No. 4, August 2003

-Art and language
+Art and Language

 [The Nervated Skin] CC Ter Vesten Beveren Belgium 2006.
 A project with poet Geert Vermeire.